evhub/coconut/HELP.md

 ### `diagonal_line`

 Thus, our first function `diagonal_line(n)` should construct an iterator of all the points, represented as coordinate tuples, in the `n`th diagonal, starting with `(0, 0)` as the `0`th diagonal.
 Like we said at the start of this case study, this is where we I let go and you take over.
 Using all the tools of functional programming that Coconut provides, give `diagonal_line` a shot.
-One extra constaint just for this problem: try not to use a generator comprehension.
-In this case, a generator comprehension would work fine, but there are a lot of cases you will find where it won't, so you should try to get in the habit of using higher-order functions instead.
+One extra constaint just for this problem: try not to use a comprehension.
+Comprehensions are very useful tools, but they're not as powerful as higher-order functions, and Coconut can't optimize them as well.
 When you're ready to move on, scroll down.

 Here are some tests that you can use:
 ```coconut